-Stage I and stage II pressure sores usually heal within several weeks to months with conservative care of the wound and with ongoing, appropriate general care that manages risk factors for pressure sores.
-Stage III and IV pressure sores are more difficult to treat.
-In a person who has a terminal illness or multiple chronic medical conditions, pressure sore treatment may focus primarily on managing pain rather than complete healing of a wound.
+Stage I and II bedsores usually heal within several weeks to months with conservative care of the wound and ongoing, appropriate general care.
+Stage III and IV bedsores are more difficult to treat.

 Addressing the many aspects of wound care usually requires a multidisciplinary approach.
-Members of a care team may include:
+Members of your care team may include:

 - A primary care physician who oversees the treatment plan